nguyenpham/ocgdb/README.md

 - Users can query directly
 - Supported by a lot of tools
 - SQL: is a very strong and flexible way to make queries
-- Come with many strong, matrual SQL engines and libraries
+- Come with many strong, mature SQL engines and libraries

 ### Overcome drawbacks